screener-io/screener-storybook/README.md

       /^Component/
     ]
     ```
+    - Note: `includeRules` can be added as a property to objects in `browsers` or `resolutions` in order to filter states specifically by a browser or resolution.
 - **excludeRules:** Optional array of RegExp expressions to filter states by.
 Rules are matched against state name.
 All matching states will be removed.
     - Example:
     ```javascript